-The MAEP Artist Panel plays a significant role in the Minnesota arts community.
-The seven-member panel is entrusted with the responsibility of surveying the creative diversity of Minnesota artists and selecting those whose work shows exceptional promise and quality.
+The MAEP Artist Panel serves as a bridge between artistic communities in Minnesota and the museum.
+A seven-member panel is entrusted with the responsibility of surveying the creative diversity of Minnesota artists, recruiting artists to apply, and selecting one application which demonstrates exceptional promise and quality.

 Nominations must follow the guidelines below in order to be considered.

 Open Period: May 9 through 15, 2022